 Throughout the term we will recall and use multiplication and division facts for the 2, 5 and 10 times tables, including recognising odd and even numbers.
 We will calculate mathematical statements for multiplication and division within the multiplication tables and write them using the multiplication (x), division (÷) and equals (=) sign.
 We will deepen our learning through problem solving activities and use our reasoning skills to explain.
 Each week your child will be given a challenge to complete at home; the child will have a week to finish and return the task.
 It will be set on Friday to be completed and returned to school on the following Thursday.
 It may be a task using Mymaths or an investigative activity.

 We will revise number bonds to 10, 20 and then 100.
 We will then learn to count on and back in tens.

 Our P.E. lessons take place on Friday but if the weather is fine we may venture out at other times.
 Please ensure that your child has a P.E. kit with shorts, t-shirt and pumps at school.
 During the Autumn term many of our lessons will take place outside so please could you ensure that your child has suitable footwear at school at all times.
 Tracksuits may be worn when the weather is cold.
 Children should have their hair tied back and earrings must either be taken out or covered.
 Please send in some micropore tape or plasters to cover their earrings.
 Also, the children are encouraged to bring labelled water bottles to access during the day.

 There is an optional homework grid in your child's homework book.
-This term it is: 'Fire and Light.'
+This term it is: 'Farming.'
 Homework- Your child can choose to complete an optional homework task each week from the grid and return tasks to school each week on Thursday.
 Please return the homework book to school each week.